termermc/wunphile/README.md

 More complicated frontend integration is out of the scope of this library, but there is nothing stopping developers from using it as a basis for a framework that does provide such features.

+## Development Mode and Hot Reloading

+When the `cli` method is called with the `--dev` or `-d` option, a development server will be started.

+The development server will watch the project root directory for changes and hot reload the site when changes are detected.

+While in development mode, the site will not be built and the filesystem will not be touched.
+Instead, the site will be served from an embedded HTTP server.

+Whenever the site is hot reloaded, pages open in the browser will be automatically reloaded through a small script injected into pages in development mode.
+This can be disabled by setting the `SSG_DEV_NO_INJECT` environment variable to `1`.

+To disable hot reloading entirely, set the `SSG_DEV_NO_HOT_RELOAD` environment variable to `1`.

+Note that whenever the site is hot reloaded, the main module will be re-run in a worker thread.
+This means that the main module should not contain any extra code besides what is necessary to build the site.

 ## Installation

 <details>